MariuszJozef/GEANT4-MinimalExample1-CompileRunWithEclipseIDE/README.md

 # GEANT4 - A Minimal Working Example with Eclipse IDE
 A rudimentary example to get started with GEANT4 simulations; no sensitive detector here.
+(Readout with sensitive detectors will be included afterwards too).

 Here are pictorial instructions of how to compile GEANT4 with Eclipse IDE.
 (This information is not readily available so I include it here with the hope that it may be useful to others).